Hedge Fund Fraud Overview

-As many of the most prominent cases of hedge fund fraud have shown, these types of frauds can take many different forms.
+As many of the most prominent hedge fund fraud cases have shown, these types of fraud can take many different forms.
 In some cases, innocent investors have been burned because hedge fund managers failed to properly disclose the nature and risks of the underlying investments.

 In other cases, fund managers have misled investors about the performance of the hedge fund, falsely claiming that the fund has been doing fine and covering up major losses.

 Further, there are also cases in which the hedge fund is an outright investment scam, designed as a cover for a Ponzi scheme or another type of blatant theft or intentional misrepresentation.

 You can be sure that hedge funds and their managers will always obtain legal counsel.
 They will try to rely on one of many different legal defenses to try to deny liability, and instead blame your losses on another factor, usually “market risk”.

 If you were the victim of hedge fund manager negligence or possible hedge fund fraud or scam, it is imperative that you seek immediate advice from a qualified hedge fund fraud attorney.